MarcellGranat/pyntagma/docs/index.md

 Welcome to the documentation for the `pyntagma` package!

+Pyntagma is a Python library for creating and managing complex data extraction pipelines with ease.
+Its name is derived from the Greek word 'Syntagma', meaning 'composition', symbolizing that this package fits for semi-structured documents.

 Pyntagma aims to bring modern document-processing tools together into a single, standardized, and convenient library.
 It lets practitioners and researchers compose precise, testable rules to extract complex data from large archives.